Where are we in Guatemala?

 The national language of Guatemala is Spanish: very little English is spoken so you may want to bring a dictionary or take part in our Spanish School.
 The indigenous people of this region speak mostly Q’eqchi.
 Because of its unique history, the native people of the Alta Verapaz department have preserved much of their language and customs.
 Alta Verapaz was never 'conquered'; rather, Juan Matalbatz, the chieftain of the warlike Q'eqchi people, voluntarily converted to Christianity and allied himself with the Dominican priests.
-The dominant language of Alta Verapaz remains Q'eqchi, and Pocomchí, not Spanish.
-The Q'eqchis and Pocomchís are shy and wary of strangers, but if you can say a few words in their language, they respond warmly ("en-kwan-bee" means "hello"; "ban-tee-osh" means "thank you").
+The dominant language of Alta Verapaz remains Q'eqchi and Pocomchí, not Spanish.
+The Q'eqchi's and Pocomchí's are shy and wary of strangers, but if you can say a few words in their language, they respond warmly ("en-kwan-bee" means "hello"; "ban-tee-osh" means "thank you").

 Weather / Climate

-Clothing / Dress Code
+Clothing / Tips

 The dress code is casual.
-Shorts, T-shirts and bathing suits are all fine to wear, and lightweight trousers and shirts may also come in handy.
-Don't forget sunscreen as the sun is intense.
-Lightweight flip-flops or sandals are perfect for everyday use but if you're planning on doing some of our more adventurous activities, then more robust footwear will be needed.
+Shorts, T-shirts and bathing suits are all fine to wear, and lightweight trousers and a sweater could come in handy.
+Flip-flops or sandals are perfect for everyday use but if you're planning on doing some of our more adventurous activities, then more robust footwear will be needed.
 You may want to bring a pair of shoes for the river and a pair of hiking shoes or boots for the trails.

-Semuc Champey is located 11km to the south of Lanquín, in a steep valley surrounded by tropical humid forest.
-There is a 300m long limestone bridge, above which there are several natural pools of different sizes, filled with crystalline mountain spring water.
-The pools are 3-14 ft deep.
+Semuc Champey is located 11 km to the south of Lanquín, in a steep valley surrounded by tropical, humid forest.
+There is a 300 m long limestone bridge, above which there are several natural pools of different sizes, filled with crystalline mountain spring water.
+The pools are 3-14 ft. deep.
 Underneath the bridge is the Cahabón River.
-At the end of the bridge, the water from the pools falls and rejoins the river, forming a 40ft waterfall.
-The color of the water changes during the year depending on the season, sun and other natural factors, making for unique photo opportunities.
+At the end of the bridge, the water from the pools falls and rejoins the river, forming a 40 ft. waterfall.
+The color of the water changes during the year depending on the season, sun, and other natural factors, making for unique photo opportunities.
 It is a beautiful and idyllic place.
-Activities include: swimming, hiking, birdwatching, spending quality time with family and friends, meditating, admiring the surroundings from two viewpoints and getting close to nature.
+Activities include: swimming, hiking, birdwatching, spending quality time with family and friends, meditating, admiring the surroundings (there are 2 viewpoints) and getting connected to nature.
 Semuc Champey has a diversity of flora and fauna, including 90 species of birds, 34 mammals, 25 reptiles and amphibians, and 10 species of fish.
 There are more than 120 species of trees and shrubs.
 Here is what the doctor and journalist from Solola, Epaminondas Quintana, said about Semuc Champey: “we are sad to say that there is something better than Lake Atitlán and surprised that there is something better than the gulf of Río Dulce, but there is… Semuc Champey is better, given its uniqueness, more marvelous than Panajachel and the Gulf of Polochic.
 There are magnificent lakes by the hundreds in the world, and rivers similar to Izabal.
 There are NO two rivers that meet like in Semuc Champey, there can’t be, not even in unexplored parts of Africa, nor in the Amazon jungle, nor in any part of the world.”
-Semuc Champy is a unique wonder of the World.
-Tourist services at Semuc Champey include: a visitor's center with bathrooms, a wooden shelter near the pools, an entrance fee hut, and a parking area.
+Semuc Champey is a true wonder.
+Tourist services at Semuc Champey include: a visitor's centre with bathrooms, a wooden shelter near the pools, an entrance fee hut, and a parking area.
 Entrance fees are Q30 for nationals and Q50 for foreigners.
-Semuc Champey is open every day of the year from 8am to 6pm.
+Semuc Champey is open from Tuesday to Sunday, from 8 am to 6 pm.